fluxcd/website/content/en/docs/get-started.md

 service/podinfo      ClusterIP   10.100.149.126   <none>        9898/TCP,9999/TCP   108s
 ```

-!!! tip
+{{% note %}}
 From this moment forward, any changes made to the podinfo
 Kubernetes manifests in the master branch will be synchronised with your cluster.
+{{% /note %}}

 If a Kubernetes manifest is removed from the podinfo repository, Flux will remove it from your cluster.
 If you delete a `Kustomization` from the fleet-infra repository, Flux will remove all Kubernetes objects that